Hereditary Disorders of Connective Tissue (HCT) Program

 Who will my child see?

-A genetic counselor and a physician or nurse practitioner will see your child.
+A genetic counselor and a physician or advanced practice provider will see your child.

 Children's Wisconsin is a teaching hospital and many of our specialists train other doctors to care for kids.
 In addition to your child's main health care providers, you may see the following: